 The Himalayas can broadly be divided into 3 ranges viz.
 Himadri - the greater Himalayas, the lesser Himalayas - Himachal and the Shivaliks

-Northern most part of the Himalayas are known as greater Himalayas or Himadri.
+Northernmost part of the Himalayas are known as the greater Himalayas or Himadri.
 Most important and highest peaks such as Mount Everest, Nanga Parbhat, Kanchenjunga, Nanda Devi and Namch Barwa are present in this range.
 The average height of mountains in this range is 6000m.
 Some of the important glaciers in this range are Siachien, Gangotri, Yamunotri.
 The range being northern most part and also having all highest peaks, the snow is dense in this range.
 As a result of this most important and sacred rivers such as Ganges, Indus and Yamuna are born in this range.

 The lesser range of Himalayas lies to the South of greater Himalayas or Himadri.
-The altitude of the peaks in the lesser Himalayan range varies 3,700 - 4500m.
+The altitude of the peaks in the lesser Himalayan range varies 3,700 - 4500 m.
 Pir Pangal, Dhauladhar, Mussorie range are some of the important mountain ranges in this range.
 This range also known for some of the important hill stations are Shimla, Nanital, Kullu, Manali.
 Some of the great valleys in this range are Kashmir Valley, Kullu Valley and Kangara Valley.

 The outer Himalayas or the Shivaliks are the youngest mountain also known as Manak parbhat during ancient times.
 The altitude of peaks in this range varies from 900 - 1100m.
-Shivalik hills mainly composed of sandstones and conglomerate rocks.
+Shivalik hills are mainly composed of sand stones and conglomerate rocks.
 The northern part of Shivalik hills are called as Mahabharata Range which rise steeply along the fault lines.
-These ranges composed of sediments brought down by the rivers.
+These ranges are composed of sediments brought down by the rivers.
 The valleys lying between Himachal and Shivaliks are called as Duns.
 Some of the important ranges are Jammu hills in Jammu and Kashmir, Dalfa, Miri, Abor, Patkai in Arunachal Pradesh.

 The Himalayas have always been a paradise as well as a great challenge to the mountain climbers around the world.
 It is a treat to the eyes of the tourist to watch such huge snow capped Himalayas.

-As everyone knows flora and the fauna in any region is mainly dependent on the climatic conditions and the amount of rainfall it receives.
-Most of the peaks in Himalayas with altitude more than 3,000m the peaks of the mountains are always filled with snow due to the high altitude.
+As everyone knows flora and fauna in any region is mainly dependent on the climatic conditions and the amount of rainfall it receives.
+Most of the peaks in Himalayas with altitude more than 3,000 m the peaks of the mountains are always filled with snow due to the high altitude.
 The climate is generally tropical at the base of the mountains.
-Due to the diversified weather conditions the flora and fauna are quite unique and change for every 1,000m in altitude.
+Due to the diversified weather conditions the flora and fauna are quite unique and change for every 1,000 m in altitude.
 The Himalayan forests, which mainly exist in Shivalik range, consists of Oak, Birch, Pine, and Deodar.
 The combined effect of rainfall, temperature and altitudes influences the forest belt in the Himalayan region.

 However whatever may the climate the mighty Himalayas keep the dry snowy winds from blowing into the sub continent which keeps South Asia warmer.
-It also prevents the blowing away of the monsoon winds from India to North wards to China.
+It also prevents the blowing away of the monsoon winds from India to Northwards to China.
 Thus Himalayas acts as a natural barrier from natural forces in preventing monsoon winds moving away from India/ protect the Indian subcontinent from icy cold winds from North.

 name rank country height (m)